roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   It was no consolation to her though.
 She had let her mother down, so very badly.
 She had failed with the most fundamental rule; that a mistress must look after her slave.
 She was in trouble, deep shit trouble.
 She was bound to lose her slave Cindy, when father returned.

   She would have to think of something.
 She needed a cunning plan to cover her mistakes, and set things up ready for Roger's return.
 She looked around the empty room.
 Where were the slaves?
-Report_Story #1